GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         You don't have to 100% remove people from your life and never see them again.
 But you should spend less time with them if they're affecting you negatively, in all aspects.
 Specially if they're saying negative affirmations towards you.
-You should set boundaries, wich could be another article (maybe it will be), and make it clear what you'll tolarate, what you won't.
-Unfortunately there are people that don't understand and they simply can't be part of my life.
+You should set boundaries, this could be another article (maybe it will be), and make it clear what you'll tolarate, what you won't.
+Unfortunately there are people that don't understand and they simply can't be part of your life.
 That's it.
     </p>
     <h4>Maybe they don't understand your journey, your process</h4>
     <p>